Hendy/umbraco-look/README.md

 {
 	/// <summary>
 	/// 'Hook indexing'
-	/// Get or set the indexer names of all the Exmaine indexers to hook into.
+	/// Get or set the names of all the Exmaine indexers to use.
-	/// By default, all Umbraco Examine indexers are hooked into.
+	/// By default, all Umbraco Examine indexers will be used.
-	/// Set to null (or an empty array) to remove all hooks.
+	/// Set to null (or an empty array) not use any Examine indexers.
 	/// </summary>
 	public static string[] ExamineIndexers { get; set; }

 	/// <summary>
 	/// (Optional) custom method that can be called before the indexing of each IPublishedContent item.
 	/// </summary>
 	public static Action<IndexingContext> BeforeIndexing { set; }

 	/// <summary>